Recent Commercial Posts

 3 Facts About Category 1 Water Damage at Your Business

-Experiencing water damage at your Cordova, TN business can be stressful, especially when it affects equipment and inventory.
+Experiencing water damage at your or Bartlett, TN, or Cordova, TN, business can be stressful, especially when it affects equipment and inventory.
 Many water emergencies are the result of a plumbing mishap and are graded into different categories.
 A Category 1 water emergency originates from a clean water source; however, there are a few facts you may want to be aware of to ensure proper cleanup.

-When a Category 1 flood occurs, the origin point is usually an appliance that dispenses water, such as a breakroom sink, an automatic ice maker or a water cooler.
+When a Category 1 flood occurs, the origin point is usually an appliance that dispenses water, such as a breakroom sink, an automatic ice maker, or a water cooler.
 Supply line leaks and breakage are often responsible.
-You can stem the flow of water by shutting off the main water supply valve and sealing off the area until help arrives.
+You can stem the water flow by shutting off the main water supply valve and sealing off the area until help arrives.

 Sanitary Water Can Degrade Quickly

-Although Category 1 flood events have a clean water source, such as a broken pipe in your restaurant's kitchen, the resulting standing water can break down rapidly due to bacteria formation, humidity and the introduction of dirt and debris from people's shoes as they attempt to clean up the mess.
-It is a good idea to call in a flood damage and remediation service as quickly as possible to prevent water stagnation.
+Although Category 1 flood events have a clean water source, such as a broken pipe in your restaurant's kitchen, the resulting standing water can break down rapidly due to bacteria formation.
+Humidity and the introduction of dirt and debris from people's shoes as they attempt to clean up the mess.
+It is a good idea to call in flood damage and remediation service as quickly as possible to prevent water stagnation.

 Mold Growth May Still Occur

 Unlike Category 3 water, which contains toxins and unsanitary debris, Category 1 can be simpler to deal with cleanup efforts.
 However, it is essential to remember that mold growth may occur days to weeks later if it is not adequately cleaned and dried.
 Mold grows in humid, moist areas and can flourish undetected behind drywall and underneath carpet padding.
 Ask your remediation technicians how to prevent this issue and whether your building is vulnerable after a Category 1 flood.